ericabouaf/yproject/README.md

 # yproject

-yproject is a command-line utility to scaffold projects and components using the [YUI Build Tool](http://yuilibrary.com/projects/builder)
+yproject is a command-line utility to scaffold projects and components using the YUI3 library and the [YUI Build Tool](http://yuilibrary.com/projects/builder)

-YUI Builder contains the component build tool, which is the ANT based build system YUI uses to generate the code in the YUI 2 and YUI 3 build directories, from the contents of the src directories for each component.

-yproject contains a project template and a module template to quickly bootstrap your project.
+It contains a project template and a module template to quickly bootstrap your project enforcing best practices from the start.

 ## Features

  * command to create a project
  * command to add a new module

- * script to generate the API documentation using YUIdoc
+The generated projects include :

- * default loader module to generate the YUI3 modules metadata
+ * default loader module to generate the YUI3 modules metadata with building script
+ * development HTTP server using express.js to run tests

+Through YUI Builder

+ * ANT based build system YUI uses
+ * Declare module dependencies for the YUI loader
+ * Code checking with JSlint
+ * code & assets minification with YUI Compressor

+Through YUI Doc

+ * Documentation: customizable script to generate the API documentation

+Through YUI Test

+ * Test Driven Development (TDD) : YUI Test, Selenium
+ * YUI Test instrumentation script => Test coverage !
+ * Selenium scripts to launch the tests
+ * easy Continuous Integration with Hudson

+ * Think there's too much?
+The generated project is delete-key friendly. :)

 ## Installation

     npm install yproject

+Or install it as a developer :

+    git clone git://github.com/neyric/yproject.git
+    cd yproject
+    npm link .

 ## Usage